datareel/datareel/README_windows_openssl.txt

 > cd winslib
 > notepad openssl.env

-Set the path to your openssl installation directory.
+In the openssl.env file set the path to your openssl installation directory.

 > nmake -f msvc_ssl.mak